-- Reviews recommendations and communications from the State Task Force as a regular agenda item.
+- Review recommendations and communications from the State Task Force as a regular agenda item.

-- Refers problems identified locally to LEA’s, approved private agency or to the State Task Force for clarification, recommendation or solution.
+- Refers problems identified locally to LEAs, approved private agencies, or to the State Task Force for clarification, recommendation, or solution.

-- Makes recommendations to the STF or other approved private groups concerning solutions to problems which may have ramifications on a regional or statewide basis.
+- Makes recommendations to the STF or other approved private groups concerning solutions to problems that may have ramifications on a regional or statewide basis.

 - Trains new members and serves as a vehicle for educating the community.